WebberZone/add-to-all/docs/01-ata-getting-started/installing-webberzone-snippetz.md

 ## WordPress install (the easy way)

-1. Navigate to Plugins within your WordPress Admin Area
+1. Navigate to **Plugins** within your WordPress Admin area.
-2. Click “Add new” and enter “WebberZone Snippetz” in the search box.
+2. Click **Add new** and enter “WebberZone Snippetz” in the search box.
-3. Find the plugin in the list (usually the first result) and click “Install Now”.
+3. Find the plugin in the list (usually the first result) and click **Install Now**.

 ## Manual install

 1. Download the plugin
-2. Extract the contents of where-did-they-go-from-here.zip to the **/wp-content/plugins** folder.
+2. Extract the contents of add-to-all.zip to the **/wp-content/plugins** folder.
 You should get a folder called **add-to-all**.
-3. Activate the Plugin “WebberZone Followed Posts” in WP-Admin.
+3. Activate the plugin **WebberZone Snippetz** in WP-Admin under the Plugins screen.
-4. Go to **Snippetz » Settings** to configure.
+4. Go to **Snippetz → Settings** to configure.

 ## Installing via WP CLI